 Glass is a hard, transparent material made from molten sand, lime, and soda.
-It does not sound especially sexy, but it is one of the crafts that we are the most fascinated by.
+It does not sound especially nice, but it is one of the crafts that we are the most fascinated by.
 Glass is basically just molten sand because of high heat, but when it gets shaped and colored, the magic happens.

 It is so fascinating to see how a glassblower masters the extreme temperatures and design in one workflow.
 There is no such thing as: We just heat the glass and wait 10 minutes before we finish it.
 It is here and now.
 Sara loves to use her hands and she ‘sees’ with her fingers and therefore she will never become a glassblower.
 Touching the material does not combine well with hot glass.
 She is instead content to be fascinated and buys glass from skilled glassblowers and glassworks.